Mahyar-GH79/Automated-Multimodal-Analysis-of-Air-Traffic-around-Non-Towered-Airports-using-Large-Language-Models/README.md

-# Automated Multimodal Analysis of Air Traffic around Non-Towered Airports using Vision-Language Models
+# Automated Multimodal Analysis of Air Traffic around Non-Towered Airports using Large-Language Models

 Code, dataset, and paper assets for the AIAA submission *Automated Multimodal Analysis of Air Traffic around Non-Towered Airports using